dexterchan94/bar-chart-project/README.md

 * options
 * element

+After this has been done, simply run the page and the bar chart will be created in the specified element.

 ### The 'data' Variable

 The 'data' variable includes the following:
 * An array containing all of the values to be plotted.
 This array contains nested arrays that contain the values for each data set.
   - For example, if you wanted to plot two bars where each bar contained a stack of three bars, this array would contain two nested arrays, each with three values.
   - If you wanted to plot two bars for a standard (non-stacked) bar chart, then this array would contain two arrays, each with one value.
-* An array specifying legend data for each data set
+* An array specifying the name of each data set (used to create a legend)
 * An array specifying the bar colors that should correspond to each data set
 * An array specifying the x-axis labels for the data
 * An array specifying the colors of the x-axis labels